The ONLY 2 Reasons Your eCommerce Website Isn’t Selling [UPDATED For 2019]

 Where and how are you going to get traffic to your eCommerce website?

-You likely should pursue a Search Engine Optimization campaign to increase the visibility of your site and each individual product page.
+You likely should pursue an SEO (Search Engine Optimization) campaign to increase the visibility of your site and each individual product page.
 In other words, if people are searching for what you sell, you want to make sure your site shows up prominently.

 But there is more to consider.

-Advertising is the quick fix here and also the long-term play combined with a good Search Engine Optimization campaign.
+Advertising can be a quicker fix here and also the long-term play combined with a good Search Engine Optimization campaign.
 This could mean running ads on Facebook, Google PPC, YouTube, Pinterest, Instagram, you name it.

 The point being, getting visibility in front of people who want to make a purchase so your product claims a place in your target customers mindshare.